 Spiti Valley is a vast cold desert mountain valley located in Himalayas in the north-eastern part of the Indian state of Himachal Pradesh.
-The word "Spiti" depicts "The Middle Land", which means it is the land between India and Tibet diffused in the trans-Himalayan region.
+The word "Spiti" depicts "The Middle Land", which was a bridge where the two great traditions of India and Tibet diffused in the trans-Himalayan region.

 The subdivisional headquarters or capital of this valley is Kaza, which is situated near the Spiti River at an elevation of around 3,800 meters.
 There are two routes by which one can reach Spiti, which are from Manali via Rohtang and Kunzum Pass and from Shimla via Hindustan Tibet highway, which is often considered one of the most treacherous road.

-Rangrik to Chandrataal Lake (90 kms, 7 hrs of drive)
+Kaza to Chandrataal Lake (110 kms, 7 hrs of drive)

 ChandraTaal Lake to Manali (125 kms, 7 hrs drive)

 The road trip to Spiti Valley starts from the capital of Himachal Pradesh, Shimla.
-Your road trip begins as you leave Shimla.
-The first day destination that you have to reach is Kalpa which is 250 kms from Shimla.
-We will be crossing Sarahan ,which is a small village famous for Bhimkali temple.
+Our road trip to Spiti, the Middle land begins as we start from Shimla.
+Our first-day destination is Narkanda which is about 120 kms from Shimla and will take around 3-4 hrs to reach.

-Kalpa is a small but beautiful town situated in the Sutlej river valley in the Kinnaur district.
+Kalpa, a small but beautiful town situated in the Sutlej river valley of the Kinnaur district.
 While crossing the mountains, you will find several points with scenic views.
 Is also the starting point of Kinnar Kailash trek.
 After reaching the place rest for a while and can explore the location in the evening.
 The narrow streets leading to Mata Mandir is a good hike.

 Dinner and overnight stay in hotel/homestay at Kalpa.

 Today, you will be moving from Dhankar village to Kaza.
 We will be covering Mud, Pin Valley while going from Dhankar to Kaza.

 Head towards one of the most scenic lakes in India, i.e., Chandra tal also called as Moon Lake via Kunzum Pass and Losar.
 The lake is beautiful, surrounded by mountains and is situated at an altitude of 4300 meters.
-Enjoy the views.
-Get yourself clicked with the lake and spend some leisure time.
+Enjoy the views, get yourself clicked with the lake and spend some leisure time.

 Dinner and overnight stay in camps at Chandra Taal.